👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 Adults can help kids reflect on past situations, evaluate their ability to apply strategies, and help make decisions about how to use that new knowledge for future events.
 Then, cycle back to priming for the future as you fine-tune skills and fade prompts.

-If you're a psychologist, social worker, speech pathologist, counselor, or other service provider and you want to have bigger impact on your caseload, this program is for you!
+If you're a psychologist, social worker, speech pathologist, counselor, or other service provider and you suspect that executive functioning is the common thread behind many of your students' challenges, this program is for you.

 This course gives you a complete guide to helping K-12 kids solve-problems, plan ahead, self-advocate, and build the resilience and confidence they need to thrive.